riceissa/issarice.com/wiki/material implication.md

 belief: possible
 ---

+**NOTE: I have a newer and better explanation of the material implication: <https://riceissa.github.io/material-conditional/>**

 This document outlines some of the common explanations surrounding the material implication connective in propositional logic.
 The connective is most commondly represented using an arrow such as $\to$ or